Water solutions

 Worldwide this conversation has become increasingly alarmist as the demand for water increases exponentially, yet the giant dams are passing their sell-by date and very few new ones are being built.

-These huge dams are traditionally funded by the generation of electricity but with prolonged droughts from climate change many of these reservoirs, like Kariba for example, simply do not have enough water.
+These huge dams are traditionally funded by the generation of electricity but with prolonged droughts from climate change many of these reservoirs, like Kariba for example simply do not have enough water.
 Both Zimbabwe and Zambia are starved of power.

 Rain going to waste.

 Mr Ngcobo sees the provision of water as our government’s responsibility and he rightly calls for it to be made a "core issue."
-Yet not just in SA but worldwide governments are simply unable to provide the immense amount of money to fund building new dams.
-It is simply not happening, and most likely will not.
+Yet not just in SA but worldwide governments are unable to provide the immense amount of money to fund building new dams.
+It is simply not happening; and most likely will not.

 Two billion people are currently affected according to Ngcobo, and it is set to worsen, not improve.
 In 2023 it is predicted that South Africa will go into an El Niño phase.